 Many people choose to purchase an investment property as a way to supplement their income and grow their net worth.
 It can be hard to be a beginner in the world of real estate investment.
 One of the most important parts of owning real estate is finding the right property to own.
 When you’re ready to begin shopping around, there are a few red flags to avoid when selecting an investment property.

 If the house is located in an area where gangs are present, or the neighbors are loud, it can be challenging to find someone who is willing to rent the property.
 Bad neighbors can make the location difficult to live in and can disrupt the peace in the neighborhood.
-REW explains that you need to research the homes around your potential property.
+Do Hard Money explains that you need to research the homes around your potential property before investing.
 Some homes on the block may also not be maintained well, which can affect the value of the property that you purchase and makes it necessary to do your homework.

-Pests may seem like a minor issue but can become more of an issue over time as they invade the property and are difficult to control.
+Pests may seem like a minor issue but can become more of an issue over time as they invade the property.
 Avoid buying a house that has termites, bed bugs, and other pests that are hard to kill, which can turn into a headache.
-You’ll end up spending a significant amount of money on pest control services and can have a difficult time keeping tenants in the home.
+ChemTec Pest Control explains that the bed bug extermination process can be particularly difficult and time-consuming.
+While you will be able to treat the property for these pesky pests, it’s better to avoid them and take preventative measures.
+Otherwise, you will likely have a difficult time keeping tenants in the home.

 Foundation problems are not only expensive to repair but can affect the structural integrity of the building.
 Eden Structural Solutions recommends to look for cracks, earthquake proofing, and sinking that may be present.
 Make it a point to schedule a foundation inspection to ensure that it’s in good condition and doesn’t need to be repaired.
 You also want to inspect the basement for moisture that may be present, mold, uneven floors, and sagging.